 Roger Corman, Hollywood mentor and 'King of the Bs,' dies at 98

+Oscar-winner made “Little Shop of Horrors” and “Attack of the Crab Monsters.”

-Roger Corman, the Oscar-winning “King of the Bs” who helped turn out such low-budget classics as “Little Shop of Horrors” and “Attack of the Crab Monsters” and gave many of Hollywood's most famous actors and directors early breaks, has died.
+LOS ANGELES -- Roger Corman, the “King of the Bs” who helped turn out such low-budget classics as “Little Shop of Horrors” and “Attack of the Crab Monsters” and gave many of Hollywood's most famous actors and directors early breaks, has died.
 He was 98.

-Corman died Thursday at his home in Santa Monica, California, his daughter Catherine Corman said Saturday in a statement.
+Corman died Thursday at his home in Santa Monica, California, according to a statement released Saturday by his wife and daughters.

 “He was generous, open-hearted and kind to all those who knew him,” the statement said.
 “When asked how he would like to be remembered, he said, ‘I was a filmmaker, just that.’”